maggiewiseman/socialnetwork/notes/projectsNotes.md

 ## Online Users:

+Here's what is happening.
+I have set up the client to connect by make a function called Socket in a random file.
+The Socket function is in my main app container and is able to pass the dispatch event that the app has (since it is a connected component) On the server I have also set up SocketIO in my server file where I basically get an io object.
+Then on my sever I have an on connection event.  and it emits a welcome event.

+The client connects as soon as the user logs in because it is set to do this in the render function of the main app container.
+So then when I go to a particular route: onlineUsers
 * The route for this future is going to be similar to friends
 * The component displays the users
 * get online user from the store and displays them